Golf and Business and How It Can Be Helpful in Your Career

 You can find out a lot about someone’s temperament, drive, social awareness, humor, and how they handle themselves on the golf course.
 It can also provide opportunities to get to know someone outside of the office in a more informal setting.

-My Personal Experience of Success with Busines Golf
+My Personal Experience of Success with Business Golf

 Years ago, while I was in my early 30’s I joined my company’s 9 hole weekly golf league.